Focus43/Concrete5-Pagoda/README.md

-Release of Concrete5.6.1, for Pagodabox.
+# Concrete5 CMS, v5.6.1 (Pagodabox Quickstart) #

-# Concrete5 CMS #
+Release of Concrete5 (latest) for Pagodabox, with a couple extra free add-ons.

 ## Overview ##